Bob Barker: Early life

 Robert William Barker was born on December 12, 1923, in Darrington, Washington, and spent most of his youth on the Rosebud Indian Reservation in Mission, South Dakota.
 The U.S. Indian Census Rolls, 1885–1940, list Barker as a citizen of the Rosebud Sioux Tribe, which the tribe publicly confirmed.
 His mother, Matilda ("Tillie") Valandra (née Matilda Kent Tarleton), was a schoolteacher; his father, Byron John Barker, was the foreman on the electrical high line through the state of Washington.
-As Barker's father was one-quarter Sioux, and his mother non-Native, Barker was one-eighth Sioux.
-Barker attended the grade school on the Rosebud Reservation where his mother was a teacher.
+Barker's father was one-quarter Sicangu, and his mother non-Native, thus Barker was one-eighth Sicangu.
 Barker once said, "I've always bragged about being part Indian, because they are a people to be proud of.
 And the Sioux were the greatest warriors of them all."
+He attended grade school on the Rosebud Reservation where his mother was a teacher.

 Barker met his future wife, Dorothy Jo Gideon, at an Ella Fitzgerald concert while he was attending high school in Missouri; they began dating when he was 15.
 Barker attended Drury College (now Drury University) in Springfield, Missouri, on a basketball athletic scholarship.
 He was a member of the Epsilon Beta chapter of Sigma Nu fraternity at Drury.
 Barker joined the United States Navy Reserve in 1943 during World War II to train as a fighter pilot but did not serve in combat.
 On January 12, 1945, while on leave from the military, Barker married Dorothy Jo.
 After the war, he returned to Drury to finish his education, graduating summa cum laude with a degree in economics.

 Career

 Broadcasting

 While attending college in Drury, Barker worked his first media job at KTTS-FM Radio in Springfield.
 He and his wife left Springfield and moved to Lake Worth Beach, Florida, and Barker was news editor and announcer at nearby WWPG 1340 AM in Palm Beach (now WPBR in Lantana).
 In 1950, he moved to California to advance his broadcasting career.
 Barker was given his own radio show, The Bob Barker Show, which ran for the next six years from Burbank.
-He was hosting an audience-participation radio show on KNX (AM) in Los Angeles when game show producer Ralph Edwards, who was looking for a new host to replace Jack Bailey on the daytime-television version of his long-running show, Truth or Consequences, happened to be listening and liked Barker's voice and style.
+He was hosting an audience-participation radio show on KHJ (AM) in Los Angeles when game show producer Ralph Edwards, who was looking for a new host to replace Jack Bailey on the daytime-television version of his long-running show, Truth or Consequences, happened to be listening and liked Barker's voice and style.